 Tradition and ”hygge” at Norwegian Christmas markets

 Christmas time, mistletoe and wine!
-Before long, Christmas will be knocking at the door, and we want you to have plenty of reason to really enjoy the festive season.
+Before long, Christmas will be knocking at the door, and we want you to have plenty of reasons to really enjoy the festive season.
 So, we’d like to tell you about 15 wonderful Christmas markets in Norway where you’re certain to find some “hygge”.
-Visit your nearest one or plan a short getaway to escape the stresses of this busy season!
-It’s time to get festive!

 Christmas in Bærums Verk